Yemmmyc/blue-green-nginx/README.md

       - RELEASE_ID=${RELEASE_ID_GREEN}
     ports:
       - "8082:3000"

-⚡ Environment Variables (.env) bash
+⚡ Environment Variables (.env)
-Copy code

 ACTIVE_POOL=blue
 BLUE_IMAGE=blue-app:latest
 GREEN_IMAGE=green-app:latest
 RELEASE_ID_BLUE=1
 RELEASE_ID_GREEN=1

-🚀 Build and Run the Containers bash
+🚀 Build and Run the Containers
-Copy code

 # Build app images
 docker build -t blue-app:latest ./blue docker build -t green-app:latest ./green

 # Start containers
 docker compose up -d

 🧪 Testing the Deployment
-Check which environment is active bash
+Check which environment is active
-Copy code

 curl http://localhost:8080

 Expected output:

-mathematica
-Copy code
 💙 Blue App - Version 1
-Optional: Expose locally via ngrok
-You can make your local Nginx endpoint public using ngrok:

-bash
-Copy code
-ngrok http 8080
-You’ll get a public URL like https://<random>.ngrok-free.dev

-Use this URL to test your deployment externally

-Ensure only one tunnel per endpoint is running, otherwise use --pooling-enabled or stop existing tunnels.

 🔁 Switching Environments

 Switch between Blue ↔ Green environments using:

 For Linux/macOS:
-bash
-Copy code

 ./switch.sh

 For Windows PowerShell:
-powershell
-Copy code

 .\switch.ps1

 Then verify:

-bash
-Copy code
 curl http://localhost:8080

 Expected output:

-mathematica
-Copy code
 💚 Green App - Version 1

 🧯 Rollback

 If you need to revert to the previous environment:

 Linux/macOS:
-bash
-Copy code

 ./rollback.sh

 PowerShell:
-powershell
-Copy code

 .\rollback.ps1

+🌐 Optional: Expose Local Services with ngrok

+If you need to expose your local Nginx endpoint publicly for testing:

+ngrok http 8080

+The command will give you a forwarding URL like https://xxxx.ngrok-free.dev

+You can then access your Blue/Green deployment externally via that URL

+If you see errors like ERR_NGROK_334, stop any existing ngrok sessions or use --pooling-enabled for multiple endpoints

-📁 Git Workflow / Pushing to GitHub powershell
+📁 Git Workflow / Pushing to GitHub
-Copy code
-# Initialize Git repo (if not already)
+# Initialize repository
 git init

 # Mark directory as safe (Windows only)